-5.3 Indirect Purchasers and 'Passing-on' Defences
+5.3 Indirect Purchasers and "Passing-On" Defences

-Indirect purchaser claims or 'passing-on' defences have not yet been tested in the Turkish courts.
-Please see 3.6 Procedure for Issuing Complaints/Indictments in Criminal Cases, above.
+Indirect purchaser claims or "passing-on" defences have not yet been tested in the Turkish courts.
+See 3.6 Procedure for Issuing Complaints/Indictments in Criminal Cases.

-5.4 Admissibility of Evidence Obtained from Governmental Investigations/Proceedings Please see 3.11 Use of Evidence Obtained from One Proceeding in Other Proceedings, above.
+5.4 Admissibility of Evidence Obtained from Governmental Investigations/Proceedings See 3.11 Use of Evidence Obtained from One Proceeding in Other Proceedings.